bitrix24/b24restdocs/api-reference/crm/leads/crm-lead-update.md

 ||OTHER|Other||
 |#

-The list of all possible identifiers from the directory can be obtained using the method crm.status.list with the filter `filter[ENTITY_ID]=SOURCE` ||
+The list of all possible identifiers from the directory can be obtained using the method crm.status.list with the filter `filter[ENTITY_ID]=SOURCE`. ||
 || **STATUS_DESCRIPTION**
 [`string`](../../data-types.md) | Additional information about the stage. ||
 || **STATUS_ID**